11 Best Tea Books Every Tea Lover Needs In Their Tea Book Collection

 I love Have a Cup: A Tea Tasting Colouring Journal by Andi Straube.
 Every page has enough space for you to write down your thoughts about trying a new tea.
 It also includes some colouring pages to enjoy while sipping on your tea.

 If you’re looking for a digital (or a print at home) tea tasting journal I’ve made my own with everything you need.
-Perfect for beginner to more tea tasting experts.
+Perfect for beginner to more tea tasting experts!

 11. All Around Favourite Tea Book: Tea Sommelier: A Step-by-Step Guide

 I absolutely LOVE Tea Sommelier by François-Xavier Delmas and Mathias Minet it’s one of my favourite books on tea.
 François-Xavier Delmas is actually the founder of Palais des Thés tea shop.
-Tea Sommelier: A Step-by-Step Guide makes a great tea coffee table book.
-But it also really lets you grow and expand your tea knowledge.
+Tea Sommelier: A Step-by-Step Guide makes a great tea coffee table book, but it also really lets you grow and expand your tea knowledge.

 It goes over some history of tea but really focuses on tasting tea.
 It’s the ultimate book on tea if you’re ready to take your tea tasting journey to the next level.
 This book on tea is trying to teach you how to become a tea sommelier.

 My favourite part about this tea book is that they also inspire you to try and cook with tea outside of drink recipes.
 It’s also an easy to read and pick up when you have a bit of time (like when you’re drinking tea).
-Plus the illustrations are delightful!
+Plus the illustrations are absolutely delightful!

 Read More Guides!